mosryx/phasma/GPT prompts.md

 - "Identification Strategies."
 Strategies for identifying this specific ghost.
 - "False Positives."
 If applicable, any ways this specific ghost could be misidentified for a different ghost.

-Note that not all sections may be applicable for the information you receive.
-The information may also need to be reorganized in order to conform to these instructions.
-Please provide a response consisting only of bullet points, using complete sentences written in American English, specifically regarding the text provided.
+Please provide bullet points written in complete sentences using American English.
 Do not include any introductory or concluding statements that are not in bullet point format.
-Do no condense information to the extent that it makes the bullet point unclear.
-After each response I will give you a score of 1 to 3.
-A score of 1 means the response has not met the criteria, 2 means the response was adequate, and 3 means it exceeds expectations.
+Each bullet point should retain as much detail as possible from the text provided but should be rearranged to conform to the sections given.
 The text you are provided is as follows:

 ===